codeholic24/Contribute_unix_shell_script/README.md

 while contributing your developed script just Update the Question_set file with your Question for which you are developed script

-Basically while raising a pull request you will have 2 things changes
+Basically while raising a pull request you will have 2 changes
 - Question_set
 - Your_script